SandipGhane/reactjs/README.md

 ### Step-1
 ```
-it is same as reducer function in Redux.
+it is the same as reducer function in Redux.
-1. create a Provider using React.createContext()
+1. create a Provider using React.createContext().
 2. pass state and functions to the 'value' object.
 ```